 What is the recruitment process for External Examiners at UCA

-Once you have agreed to be an External Examiner for UCA, you will be required to complete the nomination form and return it to the UCA Course Leader along with your CV and a colour scan of your passport (or other suitable ID).
+Once you have agreed to be an External Examiner for UCA, you will be required to complete the nomination form and return it to the UCA Programme Director along with your CV and a colour scan of your passport (or other suitable ID).

-Once the QAE department has reviewed the nomination and the School Board have approved it, the nomination will go to the External Examiners Group (EEG) for final sign off.
+Once the QAE department has reviewed the nomination and the School Board of Study has approved it, the nomination will go to the External Examiners Group (EEG) for final sign off.

 Under the UK Border Agency requirements, UCA needs to confirm your right to work in the UK.
 Before commencing any work for UCA, we must see the original ID document to confirm that it is genuine, that you are who you say you are and that you have the right to work.
 We must then make a copy of the document, signing and dating when the check was made.
 This will be kept on file electronically during your employment with UCA.

 This check is usually done at the EE Forum (see section 2 below).
-If for any reason an EE is unable to attend the Forum, the right to work check must be carried out at the EE’s first visit to UCA (usually the main visit to review work).
-Before doing any work, the Course Leader will take the EE to a member of staff from either QAE or Campus Registry who will carry out the check and take a copy of the ID.
+If for some reason an EE is unable to attend the Forum, the right to work check must be carried out at the EE’s first visit to UCA (usually the main visit to review work).
+Before doing any work, the Programme Director will take the EE to a member of staff from either QAE or Campus Registry who will carry out the check and take a copy of the ID.

 How long does the process take?

-Course Leaders start looking for new External Examiners for the following academic year after the Autumn School Board.
-The nominations then get School approval at the Spring School Board.
+Progamme Directors start looking for new External Examiners, for the following academic year, after the Autumn School Board of Study.
+Nominations are normally approved at the Spring School Board.
 The final step is approval from the External Examiners Group; this annual meeting takes place in June.
 The QAE department then issues contracts; they run from 1 October to 30 September for UG courses and from 1 December to 31 November for PG courses.

 How long is the tenure?